hark130/XCOM2_Randomizer/README.md

 This is a python script to randomize XCOM2 character customizations for me

 ## TO DO
+    [ ] Include logic to verify Python 3.5
     [/] Expand on Character Info
         [ ] Backstory function incorporates 'majority dead' in narrative [/] Implement other racial first names (male and female)